 You could do this by adding the gift they want as a Santa gift and only giving three gifts from mom and dad.

-Or you could move some money around so they three less expensive gifts from mom and dad and one expensive gift from Santa.
+Or you could move some money around so they get four less expensive gifts from mom and dad and one expensive gift from Santa.

 I’ve also seen parents suggest that Santa bring the more practical gifts like clothes, socks, etc. so that the parents can give the bigger, more exciting gifts.